Chelsoconn/170/application_HTTP.md

     - Sessions- Actual session data is stored on the server.

     - Cookies- A piece of data that's sent from the server and stored in the client during a request/ response cycle.  aka "HTTP cookie" are small files stored in the browser and contain the session info.
-Server sends session infoand sets it in your browser cookie on your local computer.
+Server sends session info and sets it in your browser cookie on your local computer.
 Client side cookie is compared with the server-side session data on each request to identify the current session.
 When you visit the same website again, your session will be recognized bc of the stored cookie with its associated info.
 After the client sends a request, the server sends a response with a cookie, the client sends another response with that cookie

       -  This piece of data will be sent to the server each time you make a request and uniquely identifies you -- or more precisely, it identifies your client, which is your browser.
 The browser on your computer stores these cookies.
 Now, if you were to close your browser and shut down your computer, the cookie information would still persist.
       -  With the session id now being sent with every request, the server can now uniquely identify this client.
 When the server receives a request with a session id, the server will look for the associated data based on that id, and in that associated session data is where the server "remembers" the state for that client, or more precisely, for that session id.